 What Recruiters Actually Look for in the First 6 Seconds

 Six seconds is not a lot of time.
-But that's roughly how long recruiters spend on an initial resume scan.
-Here's what they're actually looking at — and what makes them put your resume in the yes pile.
+But that's roughly how long recruiters spend on an initial resume scan, and here's what they're actually looking at, and what makes them put your resume in the yes pile.

 The 6-second scan is real

 There's been enough eye-tracking research on this to stop calling it a myth.
 When a recruiter opens a resume for the first time, they're not reading it.
-They're scanning it.
-Their eyes move quickly across the top third of the page, pick up on a few anchor points, and form a gut-level impression before they consciously decide to keep reading.
+They're scanning.
+Their eyes move quickly across the top third of the page, pick up on a few anchor points, and form a gut-level impression before they've consciously decided anything.

 If something catches their attention, they slow down.
 If nothing does, they move on.
-That's it.
-Your whole application strategy has to account for this.
+Your whole application strategy has to account for this, because optimizing for the 10-minute careful read is optimizing for the wrong moment.

 What they look at first

 The top of your resume does almost all the work.
 Name and contact info need to be clean and quick to find.
 Below that, recruiters tend to look at your most recent job title and company before anything else.
 If that matches what they're hiring for, they keep going.
-If it doesn't, they need a reason to stay — and most won't wait for one.
+If it doesn't, they need a compelling reason to stay, and most won't wait for one.

-After job title, they scan for dates.
-They're checking for gaps, for recency, for whether you've been in the same role for two years or fifteen.
-Then they drop down to scan for recognizable company names or recognizable schools — depending on the role and how much experience matters.
+After the job title, they scan for dates.
+They're checking for gaps, recency, whether you've been in the same role for two years or fifteen.
+Then they look for recognizable company names or schools, depending on the role and how much experience matters relative to credentials.

 A short, sharp summary statement near the top can help here.
-Not a paragraph — two or three sentences max.
-Something that tells them immediately what you are and what you bring.
+Not a paragraph.
+Two or three sentences max that tell them immediately what you are and what you bring.
+Done right, it anchors the rest of the scan.

 What makes them stop

 Metrics stop a recruiter.
-Numbers pull focus in a way that text doesn't.
-"Managed a team" blurs into the background.
-"Managed a team of 12 across 3 time zones and cut onboarding time by 40%" makes them pause.
-It's not just more impressive — it's more readable.
+Numbers pull focus in a way that plain text doesn't.
+"Managed a team" blurs into the background, but "managed a team of 12 across 3 time zones and cut onboarding time by 40%" makes them pause.
+It's not just more impressive.
+It's more readable.
 The brain processes specifics faster than vague claims.

-Keywords also matter, and not just for ATS.
+Keywords matter too, and not only for ATS.
 A human recruiter who's been reading resumes all day is also pattern-matching for familiar terms.
-If you're applying for a product management role and your resume doesn't have words like "roadmap", "stakeholder", or "sprint" somewhere visible, it feels off even if your experience is relevant.
+If you're applying for a product management role and your resume doesn't have words like "roadmap", "stakeholder", or "sprint" somewhere visible, it feels off even if your experience is genuinely relevant.

-Visual clarity stops them too — in a good way.
-A resume that's well-spaced, consistent, and easy to scan feels professional before they've read a word.
-Contrast that with a dense wall of text in 10pt font.
-One communicates control.
-The other communicates stress.
+Visual clarity stops them in a good way too.
+A resume that's well-spaced, consistent, and easy to scan feels professional before they've read a single word.
+Compare that to a dense wall of text in 10pt font.
+One communicates control, the other communicates stress.

 What gets you to the next round

 Making it past the scan is just the first hurdle.
 The next read is slower and more deliberate.
-At this stage, recruiters are looking for fit — does your experience actually map to what this role needs?
-Not just surface keywords, but genuine overlap.
+Recruiters are looking for genuine fit, whether your experience actually maps to what this role needs, not just surface-level keyword matches.

 They'll look at the progression in your career.
 Have you grown?
 Have you taken on more responsibility over time?
 Stagnation shows up clearly in a timeline.
-So does upward movement.
+So does upward movement, and so does lateral movement that looks purposeful rather than directionless.

 They also look for specificity in your bullet points.
 The difference between "responsible for client accounts" and "managed 14 enterprise accounts with a combined ARR of $2.3M" is the difference between a resume that gets read and one that gets shortlisted.
 Specific is trustworthy.
 Vague is forgettable.